xmos/lib_ethernet/doc/rst/lib_ethernet.rst

   * Bandwidth Limitation: CBS limits the bandwidth of non-time-sensitive traffic, ensuring reserved bandwidth for high-priority streams.

 If the credit is positive, the traffic stream is eligible for transmission.
 If the credit is negative, the traffic stream is paused until the credit returns to a positive state.
+By spreading traffic out evenly over time using a CBS, the queue size in each bridge and endpoint can be shorter, which in turn reduces the latency experienced by traffic as it flows through the system.

 The RT MACs are passed an enum when instantiated allowing enabling or disabling of the CBS.
 In addition the MAC provides an API which adjusts the high-priority TX queue's credit based shaper's idle slope dynamically.